Stochastic Normalizing Flows for Inverse Problems: a Markov Chains Viewpoint: Numerical Results

+To check whether $50^3$ cubes suffice to approximate the Kullback-Leibler divergence, we also took the same models and evaluated the average KL over 100 observations $y$ with $75^3$ cubes and $540000$ samples.
+Here, we obtained a mean of $0.54$ for the conditional SNF and $0.78$ for the conditional INN, which is close to the results for $50^3$ bins.

-\paragraph{Results} We approximate the posterior $P_{X|Y=y_i}$ by $P_{X_T|Y=y_i}$ and $\mathcal T(y_i,\cdot)_\#P_Z$ for $100$ i.i.d.\ samples $y_i$ of $Y$.
-We obtain, that the averaged (approximated) KL divergence $\mathrm{KL}(P_{X|Y=y_i},P_{X_T|Y=y_i})$ is given by $0.5709\pm 0.184$ and $\mathrm{KL}(P_{X|Y=y_i},\mathcal T(y_i,\cdot)_\#P_Z)$ by $0.8226\pm0.272$ which is worse.
-For three exemplar values $y_i$, we plot the histograms of the samples generated by Metropolis Hastings, the conditional SNF and the conditional INN in Figure \ref{fig:scattero}.
+For two exemplar values $y_i$, we plotted the histograms of the samples generated by Metropolis Hastings, the conditional SNF and the conditional INN in Figure~\ref{fig:scattero}.
 We observe that the reconstruction using the conditional SNF fits the true posterior generated by the Metropolis-Hastings algorithm better than the reconstruction using the conditional INN, even though the training time of the conditional INN was much longer.
-In particular, the conditional INN has problems to seperate the different modes in the multimodal second component of the posterior.
+In particular, the conditional INN has problems to separate the different modes in the multimodal second component of the posterior.